 PMMA-based bone cement is one of the most common biomaterials implanted with direct contact to bone tissue and is increasingly used for minimal invasive stabilization of osteoporotic fractures, especially of the vertebra (vertebroplasty).
-However, most conventional bone cements are not optimized for minimal invasive treatment of fractured osteoporotic bone.
-Limited injectability, complex and unreliable handling properties due to changing viscosity during setting, a narrow application window and biomechanical mismatch with osteoporotic bone are known disadvantages.
+However, most conventional PMMA bone cements are not optimized for minimal invasive treatment of fractured osteoporotic bone.
+Limited injectability, complex and unreliable handling properties due to increasing viscosity during setting, a narrow application window and biomechanical mismatch with osteoporotic bone are known disadvantages.
 Furthermore, PMMA bone cements generally show poor bioactivity or missing osteoconductivity, respectively, which prevents the implanted material from being actively integrated into bone.

 Therefore, our activities are focused on new formulations of easily injectable, bioactive polymeric bone cements applicable in many clinically relevant indications with special emphasis on the requirements of minimal invasive application in osteoporotic fractures.

 One of INNOTERE's innovative developments is a ready-to-use 2-paste PMMA cement system with significantly improved handling properties.
 It is based on two paste components separately stored in a double-chamber syringe.
 By means of a static mixer, both components can be mixed directly at the operation site, which initiates the cement setting reaction.
 The innovative material system features:

 an unlimited application time, also allowing interruption of the surgical procedure